 The standard backstitch makes for a nice outline in hand embroidery.
 It's perfect for lettering (both in a single or double layer) or for outlining block lettering.

-To start the back stitch, come up underneath the fabric and pull the needle and floss through.
+To start the backstitch, come up underneath the fabric and pull the needle and floss through.
 Make your first stitch, then bring the needle back up underneath the fabric a full stitch length, leaving a space between the needle and the previous stitch.
-Lots of stitchers recommend using a length the same as a grain of rice.
+(Lots of stitchers recommend using a length that's about the same as a grain of rice.)

-Then, like the name suggests, you bring the needle back and pass through the same place as the previous stitch to create a full line.
+Bring the needle back and pass through at the end of the previous stitch to create a full line.

 To start, bring the floss up though the fabric from the underside for one stitch.